unraid/docs/docs/unraid-os/manual/storage-management.md

 adding it.*

-You will often see references in the forum or various wiki pages to
-\'Preclear\'.
-This refers to getting the disk into a \'Clear\' state before adding it to the array.
+You will often see references in the forum or various wiki pages to 'Preclear'.
+This refers to getting the disk into a 'Clear' state before adding it to the array.
 The Preclear process requires the use of a third-party plugin.
-Prior to Unraid v6, this was highly desirable as the array was offline while Unraid carried out the \'Clear\' operation. but Unraid v6 now carries out \'Clear\' as a background process with the array operational while it is running so it is now completely optional.
+Prior to Unraid v6, this was highly desirable as the array was offline while Unraid carried out the 'Clear' operation. but Unraid v6 now carries out 'Clear' as a background process with the array operational while it is running so it is now completely optional.
-Many users still like to use the Preclear process as in addition to putting the disk into a clear state it also performs a level of \'stress test\' on the drive which can be used as a confidence check on the health of the drive.
-The Preclear as a result takes **much** longer than Unraid\'s more simplistic \'clear\' operation.
+Many users still like to use the Preclear process as in addition to putting the disk into a clear state it also performs a level of 'stress test' on the drive which can be used as a confidence check on the health of the drive.
+The Preclear as a result takes **much** longer than Unraid's more simplistic 'clear' operation.
 Many users like to Preclear new disks as an initial confidence check and to reduce the chance of a drive suffering from 'what is known as infant mortality' where one of the most likely times for a drive to fail is when it is first used (presumably due to a manufacturing defect).

-*It is also important to note that after completing a \'Preclear\' you must **not** carry out any operation that will write to the drive (e.g.
+*It is also important to note that after completing a 'Preclear' you must **not** carry out any operation that will write to the drive (e.g.
-**format** it) as this will destroy the \'Clear\' state.*
+**format** it) as this will destroy the 'Clear' state.*

-### Data Disks {#data_disks}
+### Data Disks

 This is the normal case of expanding the capacity of the system by adding one or more new hard drives.